CROWN KILLS MAGNA CARTA - JURY TRIALS TO BE CUT

 (Magna Carta.
 Clause 39)

-The article begins by providing links directly to the bill itself together with explanatory notes and bullet points the major changes.
+The article begins by providing links directly to the Bill itself together with explanatory notes and bullet points the major changes.
 It provides the context in the form of a drop-down Q&A before looking at the history of liberties being abolished.
 It concludes with a mission statement and promise of things to come.

 NOTHING IN THIS ARTICLE CONSTITUTES LEGAL ADVICE AND YOU ARE REFERRED TO OUR TERMS OF USE ACCORDINGLY.